 - 1. Analog output lout 0 is used for the current signals of the measurement.
-Other analog outputs can be freely linked to different parameters like measurement, temperature refer to the section entitled User Setup on page 79 for details. - 2.
+Other analog outputs can be freely linked to different parameters like measurement, temperature refer to the section entitled User Setup on page 71 for details. - 2.
 Relays Rel 8 is linked to the system alarm and is normally energized.
 Rel 7 is linked to the warning alarm.
 The position of the contact represented on the diagram above corresponds to a state when the relay is not energized.
-See Alarms on page 84 for more information on the relays. - 3.
-Logical inputs (5) four inputs allow sample measurement to be by-passed on selected channels by providing 1 dry circuit for each selected channel, which will then be closed to by-pass channel measurement until that circuit is re-opened.
-The fifth input is to launch the remote calibration (same principle as sample measurement by-pass).
+See Alarms on page 76 for more information on the relays. - 3.
+Logical Inputs (2) one input allows the analyzer to be put on standby by providing 1 dry circuit which will then be closed to place the analyzer on standby until that circuit is re-opened.
+The second input is to launch the remote calibration (same principle as sample measurement by-pass). - - In 2 (on J32) for remote calibration - - In 7 (on J38) to put the analyzer on standby